zerotier/docs/docs/central/sso.md

 - Allowed Callback URL: http://localhost:9993/sso
 - Under Advanced Settings -> Grant Types, ensure Implicit, Authorization Code, and Refresh Token are selected.

-### OneIdentity
-OneIdentity may require manual whitelisting of the following scopes: `openid`, `profile`, `email`, `offline_access`.

 ### Authelia

 [Authelia](https://www.authelia.com/) is a self hosted SSO solution.
 ZeroTier uses PKCE, so the field `secret` must be an empty string and `public` must be true.

 :::note

-Use of authelia requires ZeroTierOne version 1.10.1 or greater.
+Use of Authelia requires ZeroTierOne version 1.10.1 or greater.
 There is an incompatibility between the two in the 1.10.0 release.

 :::